kazuotani14/particle_env/README.md

-2D particle with double-integrator dynamics.
+2D particle with double-integrator dynamics, with the goal of pushing the particle towards a goal position.
 Positions, velocities, forces are clamped.

+Follows the basic structure in the [gym documentation](https://github.com/openai/gym/tree/master/gym/envs).

+### Usage

+1. `cp test_particle.py ../`
+2. `python test_particle.py`

+Note that the package is set up to be imported from the parent directory.
+Still need to figure out how to make it general.

 ### Adding an environment with a different goal position